Schedule

 1:30 p.m.
 Concurrent Sessions

-• Biblical Studies II – Location TBA
+• Biblical Studies II – Upper Gwinn

-Moderator: Brad E. Kelle, Presiding
+Moderator: Brad E. Kelle, Point Loma Nazarene University, Presiding

-• Historical Studies II – Location TBA
+• Historical Studies II – Demaray 353

-Darrel Poepelmeyer, “Mapping Entire Sanctification Across Three Nazarene Eras (1905-2008)”
+Darrel Poeppelmeyer, “Mapping Entire Sanctification Across Three Nazarene Eras (1905-2008)”

 Caleb Black, “The Exegetical Basis of Entire Sanctification according to the American Holiness Movement”